Session Two: The GAR Live Debate on Construction – which Blueprints are Best?

 5:15 p.m.: Chairs' closing remarks

-5:30 p.m. onwards: All delegates are invited to join a drinks reception hosted by Atlanta International Arbitration Society
+5:30 p.m.: All delegates are invited to attend a drinks reception

 While we are pleased to have you contact us by telephone, surface mail, electronic mail, or by facsimile transmission, contacting Kilpatrick Townsend & Stockton LLP or any of its attorneys does not create an attorney-client relationship.
 The formation of an attorney-client relationship requires consideration of multiple factors, including possible conflicts of interest.
 An attorney-client relationship is formed only when both you and the Firm have agreed to proceed with a defined engagement.